Wills & Trusts FAQ

 4. WHAT IS AN IRREVOCABLE TRUST?

 An irrevocable trust is a sort of trust which you cannot amend or revoke throughout your life.
-This usually means an irrevocable trust is irreversible and can’t be changed.
+This usually means an irrevocable trust is irreversible and cannot be changed.

 5. DOES A REVOCABLE LIVING TRUST HELP ME TO Prevent PROBATE?